akkana/feedme/helpers/README.md

 Some sites make fetching feeds too complicated to handle through the normal FeedMe process.

-For instance, the New York Times doesn't allow fetching stories through their API, and even if you're a subscriber, they don't allow any simple method for providing login credentials: you have to have a full browser environment with JavaScript and a logged-in browser profile.

-To make things more complicated, you may need to fetch pages on a machine other than the one that's normally assembling your feeds.
+For instance, a site may not have RSS, so you need to write code to parse an HTML page.
+Or you may need to fetch pages on a machine other than the one that's normally assembling your feeds.
-For instance, you may not want to run a desktop browser (and all the X machinery it needs) on your web server.

 Enter feedme helpers.
 There are two types of helpers: ```page_helpers``` and ```feed_helpers```.